Which local museums to explore this winter

 When you’re done hitting the slopes, then make sure you take a few moments and visit the New England Ski Museum, located at the foot of Cannon Mountain in Franconia.
 This museum is free to visit and offers a very interesting look at the history of skiing in the Granite State.
 And, perhaps it’s the buzz surrounding the 2018 Winter Olympics in South Korea, but we know you’ll love stopping in to check out five of Bode Miller’s Olympic medals on display.

-Bonus: The New England Ski Museum has officially outgrown its original home in Franconia and has expanded its operation to North Conway.
+Bonus: The New England Ski Museum has expanded its operation to a second location at 2628 White Mountain Highway in North Conway.

 Remick Country Doctor Museum & Farm

 At this museum, families can get a glimpse into the important contributions once made by country doctors, as well as New Hampshire’s agricultural and rural past, and highlight ways you can learn from these histories.
 From historic handcrafts to hearth-side cooking and from farm chores to super-cute animals, there’s something for all ages here.
 The Remick Museum also boasts some wonderful monthly and seasonal events, making it the perfect year-round museum.

 Bonus: Celebrate all things ice at the museum’s 16th Annual Ice Harvest & Winter Carnival, taking place on February 22, 2020.

 222 Harrington Way in Worcester, MA

 Taking a trip south of the border?
 Head to Worcester for a visit to an innovative indoor-out museum and science center.
 Interactive animal and science exhibits, planetarium shows, and outdoor nature learning trails make this a fun place to visit no matter what the weather.
 Special toddler and preschooler activities and story times take place every Wednesday.